peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 > `NSDNAME` MAY be specified as a single, zero-length label.
 An
 > NS RRSet that consists of a single NS resource record with empty
 > `NSDNAME` is used to indicate that a zone cut exists without
-> indicating any authoritative nameservers for the child zone.
+> providing any authoritative nameservers for the child zone.
+The
+> purpose of such an RRSet is to confirm that the child zone
+> exists, but in a different namespace from the parent (e.g. in a
+> private namespace).

 # Other Uses of the Empty Name in the DNS {#other_uses}